Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Data Reduction and Analysis

 \subsection{Validation of Lags}

-To validate the lags found from the original observations CCF analysis, in Sections 1 and 2 as well as Sections A, B and C, we performed simulations by generating 10,000 pairs of synthetic soft and hard LCs, which were produced by introducing random variations to each data point within the standard deviation of the corresponding observed LC, thereby preserving the intrinsic variability characteristics of the source (Gouse et al. (\citeyear{gouse2025asymmetric}, \citeyear{gouse2025association})).\\ CCF functions were then computed for each simulated LC pair.
+To validate the lags found from the original observations CCF analysis, in Sections 1 and 2 as well as Sections A, B and C, we performed simulations by generating 10,000 pairs of synthetic soft and hard light curves, which were produced by introducing random variations to each data point within the standard deviation of the corresponding observed light curve, thereby preserving the intrinsic variability characteristics of the source (Gouse et al. \citeyear{gouse2025asymmetric}, \citeyear{gouse2025association}).\\ CCF functions were then computed for each simulated light curve pair.
 Each resulting CCF was fitted with a composite model consisting of a linear baseline plus a Gaussian component (line + Gaussian + line) to determine the peak cross-correlation coefficient and estimate the associated lag.
-The histogram of these estimated lags was fitted with a Gaussian to validate the observed lag; plots are shown in Fig. 5 \& 6(left panels of each row).
+The histogram of these estimated lags was fitted with a Gaussian to validate the observed lag; plots are shown in Fig. 5 \& 6 (left panels of each row).